V1N1C10SC/Project-evidence/README.md

-# Semana Tec Metodo Computacionales

-### Integrantes
+## Authors
 - Natalia Maya
 - Fernando Valdeon
 - Vinicio Santoyo

-## CAMBIOS
+## Changes

 ### PACMAN
-- Se cambia la posicion de pacman
+- Changed pacman positions
-- se agregan dos fantasmas
-- Se hace mas grande el mapa
+- Added two more ghosts
+- Maked the map bigger

 ### SNAKE
 ### CANNON
-- Se agrega variable para llevar cuenta de los targets destruidos y se imprime dicha variable en consola
+- Added a variable to keep track of the destroyed targets
 ### PAINT
 ### MEMMORY
-- se agrega variable para llevar cuenta de las veces que se hace click en unn card
+- Added variable to keep count of the number of taps a user does on the cards